sonali11512/wp-posts-contributors/README.md

 ###  Admin-Side:

-    Creates an contributor metabox for post, consists of the list the users with author role.
+    Creates an contributor metabox for post.
+It consists the list of (WordPress author role) users.
     1. Check/Uncheck the users to assign as contributor to post.
     2. Publish/Update/Save the Post.